Defending the Future of a College Student

 The reported number of cases that resolved without prosecution speaks to the importance of securing legal representation for any college student facing criminal allegations, whether they are athletes or not.
 Though college students are taking the positive step of furthering their education and preparing for the future, they are also surrounded by influences and circumstances that can lead to poor decision making.
 Alcohol-related offenses are the most commonly charged, including public drunkenness, underage drinking and driving under the influence.
 Disorderly conduct and assault crimes are also common among this age group, brought on by drunken fights or unwanted sexual advances.
 Many college students also face drug-related charges, like possession or paraphernalia violations.

-With an experienced attorney, any college student can successfully defend these criminal allegations or prevent prosecutors from filing official charges.
+With an experienced lawyer, any college student can successfully defend these criminal allegations or prevent prosecutors from filing official charges.
 A criminal conviction can derail educational opportunities and even keep college students from ever reaching their goals and aspirations.